Share This :

 But learning to stay fit and active is never over, and helping your kids learn to move doesn’t have to be a chore.
 You don’t have to schedule it.
 You don’t have to add anything to your family’s already hectic day.

-At Active for Life, we’re busy parents just like you.
+We’re busy parents just like you.
 We know how difficult it can be to find time, but we also know how beneficial it is to encourage working movement into everyday activities.
 So we asked each other to share some fun ways we practice fundamental movement skills with our kids at home, just by tweaking the things children do every day anyway.

 There’s no need to announce that it’s time to work on skills.
 By making it fun for kids, they won’t even realize they are practicing movement skills.
 They’ll just enjoy the activities.
 The added bonus is you might end up getting some more help around the house!